RomanVynarovych/L-Bit/README.md

 # L-Bit
-It is a mp3 player with loud speaker
+It is a mp3 player for loud speaker